maurolepore/my-ubuntu/mauro-setup-new-computer.md

 sudo apt install zsh
 ```

-* [ ] Make zsh the default login shell for the user, e.g. mauro
+* [ ] Make zsh the default login shell for the user, e.g. mauro.
+No need to setup .zshrc if planning to next install oh-my-zsh (adds its own .zshrc).

 ```
 # Confirm installation worked